starimpact/mxnet_v1.0.0/README.md

 =====
 Special KVStore is used for some cases like model parallel for full connection layer.

-Support concat, sum, average for now.
+Support concat, sum, max for now.
 You can define your style operation in the python side easily.

 Interface:
 ----------
 * set_kvspecialer
-* set_optimizer
 * init_kvspecial
 * push_kvspecial
 * pull_kvspecial